 I made my first batch on a Sunday and ate one for breakfast each morning that week (I froze and then thawed half).
 This is huge for me!
 The last time I ate breakfast seven days in a row was probably in 1995 and it most likely consisted of greasy scrambled eggs and hash browns from our college servery.

-These muffins will be a new a staple for me.
+These muffins will be a new a favorite recipe in our house .
 There is zero guilt, and they keep my hunger at bay until lunch time.
 And they are easy to make.
 So, so easy.
 Happy guilt-free breakfasting!

 HOW TO MAKE YOUR OWN HEALTHY BREAKFAST MUFFINS